david-swift/GraphQLKit/Documentation/Reference/structs/GraphQL.md

 - Parameters:
   - queries: The queries.
   - getRequest: A manual conversion from the URL data to the URL request.
 In many cases, you can omit it.
+  - editRequest: Edit the url request before the session is being started.

 #### Parameters